npm/multi-fs/README.md

 * `result`  The result of the operation.
 If consistent results are not found, then this will be set to null.
 * `data`  Errors, results, and extra metadata from all hosts.

+## Streams

+I think it'd be great to have `createReadStream(p, cb)` and `createWriteStream(p, cb)` methods on the client, especially since all the targets (fs, ssh2, manta, etc.) support streams already.

+However, especially for readable streams, it's not at all clear how to handle inconsistencies.
+Right now, `readFile` will raise an `Inconsistent Data` error if two hosts return different stuff.
+However, with a readable stream, it'd have to be checking each chunk somehow, and that gets pretty complicated.

+Probably that "check multiple streams and make sure they're all producing the same data" thing should be a separate module.

+For writable streams, it's a bit easier, since it's just a multiplexing pipe thing, but hasn't been done at this time.